Get a free, no obligation personal loan quote with rates as low as 9.90%

 Effective Annual Rate (EAR) Or Annual Percentage Yield (APY)EAR/APY factors in all the fees and interest costs, but it also factors in the effect of compounding interest.60%

-*Note: As part of the 2023 Budget, the Canadian government wants to reduce the APR criminal interest rate from 47% to 35% APR.
+*Note: As part of the 2023 Budget, the Canadian government will reduce the APR criminal interest rate from 47% to 35% APR starting 2025.

 Are There Provincial Laws That Regulate High-Cost Credit Lenders?